-For the three months ended June 30, 2020, income from equity accounted investments before fair value adjustments was \$0.5 million, a 19% decrease over the \$0.7 million reported for the three months ended March 31, 2020 and a 7% increase over the \$0.5 million reported for the three months ended June 30, 2019.
-The quarterly decrease from
+For the three months ende December 31, 2020, income from equity accounted and preferred investments before fair value adjustments ("Cash income from equity accounted and preferred investments") was \$1.0 million, in comparison to the \$0.6 million reported for the three months ended December 31, 2019.
+For the year ended December 31, 2020, cash income from the equity accounted and preferred investments was \$2.9 million, in comparison to the \$2.2 million reported for the year ended December 31, 2019.